Please read text!

 Anyway, I reckon it’s cool so I am growing it, and now you know absolutely everything I do too.

-But why do that when you can just buys a couple cuttings and start growing it yourself!
+But why do that when you can just buy a couple of cuttings and start growing it yourself!

 Grown by me and the Mrs organically, no chems, no nasties, no dramas!!!